dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The need to fetch or inject data required for policy evaluation introduces operational challenges across all authorization patterns — including [Decentralized Service-Level Authorization](#decentralized-service-level-authorization).
 Depending on the PDP deployment style, this responsibility may lie with the PEP (e.g., a service or edge proxy) or the PDP itself.
 Accessing PIPs at runtime can complicate network configurations, conflict with segmentation or firewall policies, and broaden the system’s attack surface.
 These concerns require careful architectural consideration, which is also something the next section aims to support you with.

 ## Decision Dimensions for Authorization Patterns

-The discussion of [Authorization Patterns](#authorization-patterns) might suggest that [Decentralized Service-Level Access Control](#decentralized-service-level-access-control) should be avoided due to drawbacks like scattered logic and limited auditability.
-However, this is not universally true.
-The suitability of an authorization pattern depends primarily on the given system context, shaped by different dimensions that guide the design of authorization systems, making the entire system secure, manageable, and responsive.
-Therefore, this section introduces a framework for selecting authorization patterns by analyzing these key dimensions: **data characteristics** (locality, cardinality, freshness), **policy characteristics** (ownership, change rate), **distribution strategies** for data and policies, and **performance** considerations like latency and resource contention.
+The discussion of [Authorization Patterns](#authorization-patterns) might suggest that [Decentralized Service-Level Authorization](#decentralized-service-level-authorization) should be avoided due to drawbacks such as scattered logic and limited auditability.
+However, this is not always the case.
+The suitability of an authorization pattern depends on the system context.
+This context can be analyzed along several key dimensions that guide the choice of appropriate patterns and help keep the system secure, manageable, and responsive, as outlined in this section.

 ### Policy Characteristics

 Policy characteristics define how policies are authored, maintained, and updated, influencing their management and distribution.
-Two key dimensions, **[ownership](#policy-ownership)** and **[change rate](#policy-change-rate)**, guide these processes, which are critical for operationalizing authorization systems.
+Two key dimensions, [ownership](#policy-ownership) and [change latency](#policy-change-latency), guide these processes, which are critical for operationalizing authorization systems.

 #### Policy Ownership

-This dimension identifies who owns and maintains a policy, and often correlates with how composable or layered the policy needs to be.
+This dimension identifies who owns and maintains a particular policy.
+Ownership matters in two ways: it often correlates with how composable or layered the policies need to be, and it also defines governance boundaries, determining who is authorized to create, modify, and deploy policies.

 * **Microservice Team:** Policies authored and maintained by the team responsible for a specific microservice.
 These are typically focused on local enforcement logic and closely tied to internal service semantics.
 For example, a recommendation service defines request filters that exclude certain products based on internal scoring thresholds or active experiments.
 * **Domain Level:** Policies shared across services within a business domain, often requiring coordination between teams.
 These policies may be abstracted and reused across multiple services, like a subscription domain enforces business rules about grace periods, usage limits, or billing thresholds that are referenced by billing, customer portal, and notification services.
 * **Central (Organization Level):** Policies governed by a central security, compliance, or platform team.
 These typically apply across domains or services and provide the foundation upon which more granular policies are built, like an organizational policy that defines acceptable data residency constraints or standard access conditions for administrative APIs.

-#### Policy Change Rate
+#### Policy Change Latency

-This dimension describes how frequently a policy is expected to change, which has implications for where and how policies should be reviewed, deployed, and versioned.
+This dimension describes how quickly a policy change must be reflected in the system once introduced.
+It should not be confused with the *frequency* of policy changes (how often they occur), or with [input data freshness](#input-data-freshness) (how quickly attribute updates must be reflected in policy decisions).
+While policy change frequency influences governance and authoring processes, the latency dimension — the focus of this chapter — defines how fast policies must be deployed and propagated across services to take effect.

-* **High:** Frequently changing policies (days to weeks) requiring agile authoring processes, often at the microservice or domain level.
-Example: A marketing service adjusts promotional offer criteria weekly based on campaign feedback.
+* **Immediate:** Policies must take effect as soon as they are changed (seconds to minutes).
+Example: A financial system introduces a temporary block on a specific payment method due to detected processing errors.
+The rule itself (block this method) must be enforced immediately across all services to prevent further transactions.
-* **Medium:** Policies changing monthly or quarterly, typically at the microservice or domain level.
-Example: A billing service updates discount policies each quarter based on market trends.
+* **Fast:** Policies should be applied within hours to days.
+Example: A sales team requests an update to discount eligibility rules for enterprise customers.
+Once approved and authored, the new policy should be effective by the next business day.
-* **Low:** Stable policies with formal review, typically at the domain or central level.
-Example: GDPR-driven data access policies updated annually or less frequently.
+* **Delayed:** Policies can be applied on a longer timescale (weeks or more).
+Example: A data retention policy update mandated by new legislation is scheduled for enforcement with the next release.

 ### Policy Distribution Strategies

-Distributing policies to PDPs ensures they are available for evaluation in microservice architectures.
-This subsection outlines two primary strategies — **[out-of-band delivered policies](#out-of-band-delivered-policies)** and **[embedded policies](#embedded-policies)** — each with trade-offs affecting performance, scalability, and policy freshness.
-The choice largely depends on the [policy characteristics](#policy-characteristics), and influences operational workflows, such as testing, rollback, and emergency overrides.
+The [policy change latency](#policy-change-latency) dimension, described in the previous section, defines how quickly policy changes must take effect once introduced.
+These latency requirements directly influence how policies are delivered to PDPs to ensure they are available for evaluation in the system, which is what this section addresses.
+Here, we discuss the two primary strategies along with their respective trade-offs.

 #### Out-of-Band Delivered Policies

 Policies are proactively sent to the PDP and stored locally for evaluation.
-This strategy suits policies that are owned by microservice or domain teams and tend to have medium to high change rates, requiring agile, incremental updates without disrupting service availability.
+This strategy suits policies that tend to have immediate to fast change latencies, requiring agile, incremental updates without disrupting service availability.

 **Pros:**